OLD ICELANDIC MANUSCRIPT EDITING AND PALEOGRAPHY

 • "Introducing Scaldic Poetry," Seminar for Germanic Philology: Yearbook, vol. 3 (1980), pp. 68-75.

 In order to make the complicated rules for writing skaldic poetry more easily understood, an eight-line stanza observing the rules of court meter is composed in English.
 Then one word is changed in successive lines and the "domino effect" on the prosody is repaired in such a way that the resulting stanza then has the opposite meaning from the original.
-To demonstrate other prosodic possibilities, two stanzas are composed in hrynhent meter and one stanza in alhent meter, prose word order is given for both poems, and the kennings are explained.
+To demonstrate other prosodic possibilities, two stanzas are composed in English in hrynhent meter and one stanza in alhent meter, prose word order is given for both poems, and the kennings are explained.

 • Medieval Scandinavia: An Encyclopedia, New York & London: Garland Press, 1993.